FrancescoMrn/Tensorflow101/README.md

 This repo collects scripts create to experiment with Tensorflow (2.10) in various use-case.
 Many of the script are created as personal exercise notepad of the following courses:

 - Machine Learning with TensorFlow on Google Cloud Platform Specialization
+- Advanced Machine Learning with TensorFlow on Google Cloud Platform Specialization

+The main goal is to explore the best practices to usage of Tensorflow as model development and production framework

 ---